Question: What’s the Difference Between Ordinary Shares and Preference Shares?Answer:

 The company sometimes pays dividends to a preference shareholder as a fixed percentage.
 Fixed dividends allow the preference shareholder to have more certainty over their investment as they receive their fixed dividend before the ordinary shareholders receive any dividend payment.

-If a company can no longer pay its debts as and when they fall due (i.e. it’s insolvent), preference shareholders will have priority over the ordinary shareholders to recover their investment funds back.
+If a company can no longer pay its debts as and when they fall due (i.e. the company is insolvent), preference shareholders will have priority over the ordinary shareholders to recover their investment funds back.

 This is a driver for investors wanting startups to issue preference shares rather than ordinary shares.
 They want assurance that the company will reimburse them before ordinary shareholders (which typically includes the founders).